DHler-Association/AOP-Logging/README.md

 # AOP-Logging

 Demo Repository for AOP-Logging variants.
+They both run on Java 17

 The demo folders are the project folders, import them as maven projects.